Yousif-FJ/makeSandwich/Documentation.md

     - The sandwiches information is stored in memory collections.
 - The app is implementing authentication and authorization:
     - The auth system is using Microsoft Identity library
-    - The store users in-memory (although using a database is very easy but no time)
+    - The store users in MS SQL Server database
     - The authentication is using cookie authentication with session